Skip to contents

 Details

-For each area \(i = 1, \ldots, n\), the function computes $$\widehat{y}_i = \frac{1}{S} \sum_{s=1}^{S} y_{i}^{(s)}, \qquad \widehat{\mathrm{sd}}_i^2 = \frac{1}{S - 1} \sum_{s=1}^{S} \left( y_{i}^{(s)} - \widehat{y}_i \right)^2,$$ where \(y_{i}^{(s)}\) are draws from the posterior predictive distribution and \(S\) is the number of draws.
+For each area \(i = 1, \ldots, n\), the function computes $$\widehat{y}_i = \frac{1}{S} \sum_{s=1}^{S} y_{i}^{(s)}, \qquad \widehat{\mathrm{sd}}_i^2 = \frac{1}{S - 1} \sum_{s=1}^{S} \left( y_{i}^{(s)} - \widehat{y}_i \right)^2,$$ where \(\theta_{i}^{(s)}\) are posterior draws of the area-mean target (predict_type = "epred", the default) – or of a new observation \(y_i^{(s)}\) when predict_type = "response" – and \(S\) is the number of draws.
 The relative standard error is \(\mathrm{RSE}_i = 100 \cdot |\widehat{\mathrm{sd}}_i / \widehat{y}_i|\).

 Examples